Izan-Sola/MarioPowerUps/README.md

   Details:

   - First hold right click to activate it.
 When active jump, shift and left click to summon a cloud.
-Up to 3 per charge.
 You gain a jump boost while using this Power Up.
   - With the addition of this Power Up there are also 2 new custom items, bottle with air![airbottle](https://github.com/user-attachments/assets/6fd341f8-15a5-448a-930c-64d19217e2eb) and cloud bucket![bucketofcloud](https://github.com/user-attachments/assets/3a72276c-c513-4405-9f2d-517b381dbd9a).